jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   1. The Mythical Man Month by Frederick P. Brooks

-1. If you could implement a change which would significantly increase productivity of your employees but which would also reduce the control you have over them, would you do it?
+1. If you could implement a change which would significantly increase productivity of your employees but which would also limit the control you have over them, would you do it?
   - Poor managers tend to fear any loss of control or authority.
-  - Good managers cultivate an environment where their employees can succeed and have no fear of a loss of control.
+  - Good managers cultivate an environment where their employees can succeed and do not fear of a loss of control.
   - (See Peopleware by Tom DeMarco for a detailed discussion)

 1. A project in development has two alternatives: A and B.
 Alternative A has been in development for several months and is having lots of problems.
-And it has been decided by the managers that B is a poor alternative.
+It has been decided by you and several other managers that B is a poor alternative that all development should proceed on A.
-An employee on the project has some free time and decides to try alternative B to see if it is as bad as they say it is.
+One of the employees on the project is skeptical and decides to try out B in his spare time.
-Surprisingly, alternative B is vastly superior to alternative A in every respect.
+Surprisingly, he determines that B is vastly superior to A in every respect.
-He presents his results at the next weekly meeting and argues that all development on A should cease in favor of B.<br>
+He presents his findings at the next weekly meeting where he argues that the decision made by you and the other managers was flawed and that all development on A should cease in favor of B.<br>
 How do you respond to this?

   A manager with a big ego and control issues will see this as an attack upon their authority.
 And they will likely punish the employee.

   A good manager will thank the employee and switch development to B.

 1. Your company uses Linux and other open source software.
-What does it contribute back to the community?
+Does it contribute anything back to the community?

   They should feel obligated to contribute back to the community.
-  If their changes are not being made public this could be a licensing issue as well.
+  If their changes are used in a product and not being made public this could be a licensing issue as well.

 1. How much does turnover cost you?
   - [Peopleware] Those who try to ignore the problem or believe it is out